How to Make Cloud Storage HIPAA Compliant

 How Does HIPAA Affect Cloud Service Providers and Users?

 According to HIPAA guidelines, cloud services providers (CSP) are defined as business associates.
-This implies the following requirements with regard to the use of cloud services like those of a cloud storage provider at healthcare organizations:
+This implies the following requirements with regard to the use of cloud services like those of a cloud storage provider at

 - BAA with the cloud provider—covered entities may use cloud services to store or process ePHI; however, they must enter a BAA with the cloud service provider.